jakubBab/InSee/README.md

 # Repository Sha lookup

 ## Preface

+The software aims to provide the last sha of the github repository branch.
+It's been designed to extend the service for other repository storage providers e.g BitBucket.

 .env file has been added to the repository intentionally for recruitment process only.

 ### Installing